MokeEire/yuyutsu/src/routes/resources/+page.md

 <script>
 </script>

-Here's a list of resources that I have found useful related to programming (largely related to data analysis, machine learning, and data visualization), and understanding policy.
+Here's a compilation of resources that I have found useful for learning programming (largely related to data analysis, machine learning, and data visualization), and understanding policy.

 # Programming